andreas-wienes-private/andreas-wienes-private.github.io/_tabs/my offer.md

 ---
-title: My Offer
+title: My Offer for your Company
 icon: fas fa-info
 order: 2
 ---

-# Security Trainings
+## Security Trainings

 I'm an expierenced trainer with a strong practical backgrund in IT security.